scylladb/scylladb/README.md

 allows you to avoid changing anything in your build machine to meet Scylla's requirements - you just need to meet the frozen toolchain's prerequisites (mostly, Docker or Podman being available).
+Notice that ScyllaDB maintains the current and previous releases of Scylla Open Source.

 ## Building Scylla